Tokoroa: Marae

 In October 2020, the Government committed $1,259,392 from the Provincial Growth Fund to upgrade Ngātira Marae and 7 other Ngāti Raukawa marae, creating 18 jobs.

 Geography

 Location

 Surrounding the township are many dairy farms and plantation forests.
 There are many scenic reserves around the town – the artificial Lake Moananui (formed by damming the Matarawa Stream in 1974/75) lies within a recreational park.

 Tokoroa lies in the centre of a triangle made up of the tourism destinations of Rotorua, Waitomo and Taupō.
 There are also about 45 recreational lakes within less than an hour's drive of Tokoroa.

+Geology

+Tokoroa is built on Whakamaru ignimbrite, extruded about 345,000 years ago.

 Township

 As well as the central business district, the township is made up of many subdivisions, each built in different stages of the Kinleith complex's development.
 These subdivisions are: